-Derek C. Braun, Ph.D. began teaching at Gallaudet in 1995 as a laboratory instructor and has been faculty since 2000.
+Derek C. Braun, Ph.D. began teaching at Gallaudet in 1995 as an adjunct and has been tenure track since 2000.

 As a graduate student, Dr. Braun was a NIH National Service Research Award (NRSA) fellow.
 His graduate research at the University of Maryland was on the bacterium Neisseria gonorrhoeae.
 He investigated and published on the genetics of its lipooligosaccharide antigenic variation.
 After graduation from the University of Maryland, Dr. Braun worked at the National Cancer Institute, NIH, from 2002 through 2006, where he studied signal transduction pathways important in cancer and pain.
 Dr. Braun was awarded a provisional patent for developing a fluorescent tool for high-throughput screening of potential anticancer drugs.